 Abatacept may be also given as a shot under your skin.
 It may sometimes be given at home to patients who do not need to be in the hospital.
 If you or your child are using abatacept at home, your doctor or nurse will teach you how to prepare and inject the medicine.
 Be sure that you understand exactly how to use the medicine.

-abatacept comes with a Patient Instructions for Use leaflet.
-Read and follow the instructions carefully.
-Ask your doctor if you have any questions.
+Abatacept comes with patient instructions.
+Read and follow these instructions carefully.
+Ask your doctor or pharmacist if you have any questions.

 If you use abatacept at home, you will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself or your child a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
 This will help prevent skin problems.